-Home to England’s largest National Park and Unesco world heritage site, the Lake District is famous for its moody landscapes and dramatic scenery.
+Home to England’s largest National Park and a UNESCO world heritage site, the Lake District is famous for its moody landscapes and dramatic scenery.
 As its name suggests, lakes dot the national park, including England’s longest and its deepest.
 Punctuated mountains, including England’s highest, add to the magnificence of the landscape.

 Most of what the Lake District is famous for is related to its breathtaking scenery.
-Famous artists, writers, poets and photographers drew inspiration here.
+Famous artists, writers, poets, and photographers drew inspiration here.
 W.P.
-Haskett Smith’s famous climb of the Napes Needle brought rock-climbing as a sport to the UK general public.
+Haskett Smith’s famous climb of the Napes Needle brought rock-climbing as a sport to the UK public.
 With so many natural resources, many early civilizations called the area home, as evidenced by prehistoric rock art, stone circles, and Roman forts.

-Today, visitors flock to the Lake District to ramble through the many public pathways, cruise on glass like lakes and relax in cozy bed-and-breakfasts where they munch on gingerbread and mint cakes.
+Today, visitors flock to the Lake District to ramble through the many public pathways, cruise on glass like lakes, and relax in cozy bed-and-breakfasts where they munch on gingerbread and mint cakes.

 Let’s dive a little deeper into what the Lake District is famous for.